A view from the back of the choir, from second Bass, Ben Richards:

 After a very brief connecting flight we’re met at the airport by our hosts.
 Jon and I were to stay with Becca and Tony, along with their two dogs and seventeen-month old Olivia.
 They live in the northmost suburbs of San Antonio in a modest but quite charming little bungalow.

 Due to our hosts setting off early, we’re Uber-ed into a very humid San Antonio – and I’m deliriously happy.
 I’m decked in linen and a panama hat, ready for the sun.

 You’re immediately aware that you’re in America when you travel on the roads.
 Huge billboards saturate the view as far as you look, and there seems to be an almost constant stream of food outlets available.
 It’s both fascinating and hilarious in equal measure – I love it!

 St Mark’s Episcopal and its surrounding buildings strike a markedly Anglican tone against the other buildings around town.
-Jon and I join Bradley and Liam to walk to the Riverwalk via the Alamo, the site of a battle against the Mexicans in the 1860s.
+Jon and I join Bradley and Liam to walk to the Riverwalk via the Alamo, the site of a battle between Mexico and Texas in the 1860s.

 The Riverwalk is certainly San Antonio’s greatest asset and has a theme-park quality to it.
 Touristy souvenir shops and restaurants litter the flanks of the river, and you can pay for a boat ride if you so wish.

 I join up with Celia and Emily and we head to the shopping mall.
 We joined some of the others at Landry’s, a fish restaurant by the river.